nielsbasjes/modbus-website/content/sunspec/homeassistant.md

 - Most Modbus/SunSpec devices are very SLOW.
   - Be conservative in the number of Fields you want to retrieve.
 Or reduce the refresh rate (to like once every 5 seconds).
-    - This line `timer.scheduleAtFixedRate(timerTask, 0L, 1000L)` the `1000L` is 1 second
+    - This line `val interval = 1000L` the `1000L` is 1 second

 - The available fields per device differ
   - I recommend using the `showAllFieldsWithUsableValues(sunSpec)` function to determine what your device CAN provide and then only ask for what it actually has.

 - There are a few settings you need to do.
-  - The name of the device is needed because otherwise Home Assistent will show `localhost` everywhere.
+  - The name of the device is needed because otherwise Home Assistant will show `localhost` everywhere.
     - A default name is determined from your specific device.
 You can overrule this using `homeAssistantDeviceName`
+  - If you leave the `mqttBrokerHost` set to `null` the output will be printed uin the console making it easy to verify if things are working.

 ## The config produced
-The generated config looks something like this (snippet only):
+The generated HA config looks something like this (example snippet only, will be different on your system!):
 {{< notice style="blue" icon="screwdriver-wrench" title="Home Assistant config fragment" expanded="true" >}}
 {{< code language="yaml" source="/code/sunspec/HomeAssistant.yaml" >}}
 {{< /notice >}}